thesleuth/reveal-slides/md/springboot/annotations.md

 ## SpringBootApplication

-The Spring boot application annotation is actually a few different annotations wrapped up into one.
+The `@SpringBootApplication` annotation is actually a few different annotations wrapped up into one.

-* EnableAutoConfiguration - enables auto-configuration mechanism
+* @EnableAutoConfiguration
-* ComponentScan - scans for components in the package the class is located
+* @ComponentScan
-* Configuration: allow to register extra beans in the context or import additional configuration classes
+* @Configuration

 -